ncssar/gpsio/README.md

 4. If you see 'Reading data from GPS . . .' followed by a bold red line 'GPS Exception: Unexpected disconnect' when you try to import using GPSIO, check the GPSIO log file (normally gpsio-host_log.txt in your home directory).
 This indicates that gpsio-host.py encountered an error, which will hopefully show up in the log file.

 Always feel free to contact the developer if you have any questions.

+## F.A.Q

+### Q: Does the extension use MV3 (Manifest Version 3)?
+A: Chrome has announced its timeline for end-of-life for MV2.
+MV3 offers security and performance benefits.
+The Chrome and Edge extensions are MV3 (beginning with version 1.0 in November 2020).
+Firefox does not support MV3 at the time of writing.
+If Firefox does support MV3 in the future, the GPSIO Firefox extension will be redone to match.

+### Q: Do I need to be connected to the internet when I run the installer?
+A: Strictly speaking, no you do not.
+But, life will be easier if you are.
+The installer inserts flags that indicate the extension should be added to the browsers.
+Those flags can be set without internet, in which case the extension should automatically be added the next time you start the browser while connected to the internet.
+The other components do not need an internet connection, and once the extensions are installed, you can use them offline from any web page.

+### Q: Why is the installer file so big (>70MB)?
+A: The unmodified prerequisites (GPSBabel installer, the Firefox extension archive, and the Garmin USB Drivers installer for Windows) are included in the installer.
+This way, the prerequesistes can be installed without internet connection if needed, and the exact version numbers of the prerequisite tools are controlled.

+### Q: Why does the mac installer ask for permission to access files on removable drives?
+A: No idea.
+Nothing in the installer requires access to removable drives.
+[This question has been raised on Stackoverflow.](https://stackoverflow.com/questions/70173334)